rohitdtu/card-shuffle-game/README.md

 # card-game

-This is a card mind-game where you flip 2 cards one cards from each deck.
+Card mind-game where you pick 2 cards one cards from each deck.
-If both the flipped cards (from same deck) have different numbers then both the cards will be flipped back. and if both the flipped cards (from same deck) have same numbers then both the cards will remained open.
+If both the flipped cards (from same deck) have different numbers then both the cards will be flipped back. and if both the flipped cards (from same deck) have same numbers then both the cards will be remained open.
+This will continue till all the cards are matched.

 Once all the cards are matched from the 2 decks.
 You can start the game using the play button